ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-04-23-rushing-to-germany.md

 ![Stuck between trucks in front of the German border](/assets/images/IMG_7802.jpg)

-To my surprise there were a lot of passenger cars driving on the highway.
+To my surprise there were a lot of passenger cars driving on the German highway.
 The German restrictions seemed way more relaxed than in Spain.

 ![Passenger cars on the highway](/assets/images/IMG_7813.jpg)